 Important note: avoid “soft mesh” sticks: you will see beginner sticks offered with different types of mesh - you should always select "hard mesh" and avoid "soft mesh" (Soft may help marginally with catching but can be terrible for throwing).

 What stick do you recommend for girls?

 There are many good choices from leading lacrosse brands for beginner and intermediate player available at the retail outlets above.
 We like the STX Crux 500 (or new 600) and STX Exult 500 (or new 600).
 For beginners and intermediates the STX Crux 400 is a good choice.

-For advance players, we recommend exploring a custom “Ladder Pocket” from Stylin Strings.
+Advanced players can also explore a custom “Ladder Pocket” from Stylin Strings.
 You can order a color customized kit here and you can take the kit to SlingIt lacrosse to have your stick strung for a very reasonable fee (+/-$35).
 This style of the pocket is the used by many college players and offers superior pocket depth, and control.

 What are the Expectations of the Players?